Oruma1to/PasswordChecker/README.md

 Jest is a JavaScript testing framework built by Facebook and primarily designed for React-based applications, but is also used with Babel, JavaScript, Node, Angular, and Vue.

 ### How to run
 Clone this repository and pull it to your local machine.
-Using node.js execute "npm install" in order to install the jest testing framework.
+Using node.js execute "npm install" in order to install the jest testing framework
+### How to test with jest
+Within the PasswordChecker folder execute "npm test".
+This will load the jest script and run tests.
+Currently there are some test cases i set up using the final iteration of the password checker.
+If you would like to create some test cases of your own here is the syntax.

+**test**('Here goes the message describing what the test should look for', () => {
+  **expect**(pwChecker.iteration4('test password goes here').**toMatch**('Error message or approval message goes here');
+});

+Simply put **expect** takes the function call with the argument passed in, and **toMatch** checks to make sure that the result deeply equals the expected result.

 #### The Tool: algorithm that takes in a string and determines whether or not it meats the minimum requirements.

 ### Requirements
-The final source code checks for the following conditions to be met when a password is entered.
+The final source code checks for the following conditions to be met when a password is entered, if not then an error message will display what is missing until all conditions are met.

 #### Both normal user and admin
   - There is at least 1 number